alan-turing-institute/rctab-infrastructure/docs/content/deployment.md

 ### Example Minimal Configuration

-An example minimal configuration might look something like this:
+An example minimal configuration is provided below.
+It should pass any local validity checks but is not intended to be used for production.
+You will need to replace the IP address with your own and provide a valid path to the certificate file.

 ```shell
 pulumi stack init 'dev'